felipegtx/DigitalDisplay/README.md

 **Training mode**

-The program will treat the input parameter as the path to a text file that shall be used to calculate the identification hash for each os the ten digits we are concerned.
-As a result the program will update  the index file that cames with the solution (*map.kanui*) and this will be the active pattern for future recognitions.
+The program will treat the input parameter as the path to a text file that shall be used to calculate the identification hash for each of the ten digits we are concerned.
+As a result the program will update  the index file that comes with the solution (*map.kanui*) and this will be the active pattern for future recognition.

-*DISCLAIMER:* Colisions are identified in the output as '/!\\erro de formato/!\' and keep the index file from being updated.
+*DISCLAIMER:* Collisions are identified in the output as '/!\\erro de formato/!\' and keep the index file from being updated.

 *Sample:* Kanui.exe "t>C:\\MyFile.txt"